Shwetank-nitp/ten-hands/README.md

 DATABASE_URL=your-database-url
 ```

-in draw-app service go to `apps/draw-app/src/configs/urls.ts` and make sure match the base urls of backend with there PORT number you initialized in the .env file
+in CoSketch service go to `apps/CoSketch/src/configs/urls.ts` and make sure match the base urls of backend with there PORT number you initialized in the .env file

 ### Step 4: Start the Applications